Part 445-2-H Chapter 31

 Training received from the Motorboat Operator Certification Course (MOCC) will be valid for 5 years.
 Motorboat operators are required to successfully complete a Department of Interior (DOI) approved recertification course in order to be recertified.

 1. Course Description.
 Refresher training is directed at currently certified motorboat operators.
 It provides updated information related to watercraft operations and helps ensure proficiency.
-The refresher training includes two elements, a classroom element that assesses the operatorís knowledge of boating safety, and a proficiency element that assesses the operatorís practical skill and abilities to operate a motorboat.
+The refresher training includes an assessment of the operator’s knowledge of boating safety and/or a proficiency element that assesses the operator’s practical skill and ability to operate a motorboat.

 2. Course Objectives.
 The refresher training is intended to provide motorboat operators with updated information on new equipment, trends, and techniques in watercraft operation.
-Additionally, it provides a check of the operatorís skills, to ensure that individuals are able to safely operate motorboats in their expected work environment.
+Additionally, it provides a check of the operator’s skills to ensure that individuals are able to safely operate motorboats in their expected work environment.